Skip to main content

 How do we contribute?

-In partnership with TAJO, our Upkot coaches organise a practical workshop on talents and group dynamics in Prullenbos.
-Furthermore, we make our brand-new Upgrade Academy available for the graduation ceremony at the end of the academic year.
+In partnership with TAJO, we organise a practical workshop on talents and group dynamics in Prullenbos.
+Furthermore, we make our event location, the Upgrade Academy, available for brainstorms and trainings of the team and the youth.

 Rhotia Valley